ClinicianCoders/ClinicianCoders/Instructions/Pre-course_instructions_online.md

 - **General questions related to current workshop.** If you have a general question/issue related to the slides/material, we ask that you *raise a virtual hand* and the lead facilitator will pause the presentation to answer.
 - **Participant-specific questions/issues that are hindering ability to follow workshop.** If you have a question/issue that is hindering your ability to follow along with the workshop (e.g. coding error returned in RStudio), we ask that you *navigate to a break-out room* where a free assistant facilitator will help you.
-- **Participant-specific questions/issues that do not require immediate assistance.** If you have a question that does not require immediate assistance (e.g. queries about exploring other packages that you may be interested in), we ask that you *post these in the Teams chat*.
+- **Participant-specific questions/issues that do not require immediate assistance.** If you have a question that does not require immediate assistance (e.g. queries about exploring other packages that you may be interested in), we ask that you *post these in the current Teams meeting chat*.
 Facilitators will answer these in the breaks or during the workshop if they have time.

-This is the first time we will be delivering Clinician Coders in an online format, so thank you in advance for your patience!
+This is the second time we will be delivering Clinician Coders in an online format, so thank you in advance for your patience!